 School teachers have no legal obligation to administer medicines to pupils nor supervise them while they take medicine, unless contracted to do so.
 Staff may volunteer to assist in the administration of medicines but must be given appropriate training and guidance.
-As a school, we train specific, named staff for the purpose of the administration of medicines which is kept by the Office Manager when appropriate.
+As a school, we train specific, named staff for the purpose of the administration of medicines.
 As a school, we have a duty to plan how administering medicines can be accommodated in school and on educational visits to allow children who have medical needs to attend.